 Mauve Command Line Tools in Serial

-Mauve also has two command line tools
+Mauve also has two command line tools,

-In the above example, TEST.seq is a genomic sequence file which can be in one of three formats as stated on the Mauve website (Fasta, Multi Fasta or GenBank).
+TEST1.seq is a genomic sequence file which can be in one of three formats: FastA, Multi-FastA or GenBank.
 Note that you can have more than one sequence file in the command line arguments.
-See Mauve Aligner documentation for more information.
+See the Mauve Aligner documentation for more information.

 Mauve Command Line Tools in Parallel

-#!/bin/bash #SBATCH -J Mauve_Test #SBATCH -n 4 #SBATCH -p genacc_q #SBATCH -t 00:10:00 #SBATCH --mail-type=ALL module load gnu-openmpi mpirun -np 4 mauveAligner TEST.seq
+#!/bin/bash #SBATCH -J Mauve_Test #SBATCH -n 4 #SBATCH -p genacc_q #SBATCH -t 00:10:00 #SBATCH --mail-type=ALL module load gnu openmpi mpirun -np 4 mauveAligner TEST.seq